Everything Good Will Come: Political unrest and religion

 Other important themes in Everything Good Will Come include political unrest and religion.
 Throughout the book, which covers many years, political unrest is present and, though it is not explicitly said, much of this conflict has to do with religion and the distribution of wealth and power.

 The book is set mainly before and during the Nigerian Civil War (1967–70) or the "Nigerian-Biafran War".
 The main character and her family are Yoruba.
 At the beginning of the novel we see how different characters view the war and react to it.
 The main character Enitan's father, Sunny, is a lawyer and has two fellow lawyers as friends.
 Enitan describes how they were so close they considered themselves, when they were studying at Cambridge together, the "Three Musketeers" in the heart of darkness.
-When the war starts we see how the allegiance of these friends are divided.
+When the war starts we see how the allegiances of these friends are divided.
 One joins the Biafran side out of fear and is killed.
 Another supports and encourages the Yoruba movement, while Sunny seems to quietly support it.

-Later in the novel when Enitan is in law school in Britain she hears of all the political unrest still in her country although the war ended in the '70s.
-She talks about how people are being imprisoned without charge, the suspension of the constitution all by the military regimes that had taken over Nigeria in order to enforce peace and discipline in the country.
+Later in the novel, when Enitan is in law school in Britain, she hears of all the political unrest still in her country although the war ended in the '70s.
+She talks about how people are being imprisoned without charge, the suspension of the constitution by the military regimes that had taken over Nigeria in order to enforce peace and discipline in the country.

-When she returns to Nigeria she realizes her father has become politically involved, is imprisonment and, despite the objections of her husband, so does she.
+When she returns to Nigeria, she realizes her father has become politically involved, has been imprisoned and, despite the objections of her husband, she decides to become involved as well.

-In the Yoruba and Igbo tribes in the eastern parts of Nigeria Christianity is the dominate religion because of the early and quick success of the Christian missionaries when they arrived; construction of Anglican and other Christian churches followed.
+In the Yoruba and Igbo tribes in the southern parts of Nigeria, Christianity is the dominant religion because of the early and quick success of the Christian missionaries when they first arrived; construction of Anglican and other Christian churches followed.
 Enitan's mother, Mama Enitan, is a devout Anglican.
-Throughout the story Enitan describes her perception of the ways and beliefs of her mother's church.
+Throughout the story, Enitan describes her perception of the ways and beliefs of her mother's church.
 Sunny uses his wife's religion as a way to belittle her, call her crazy and endanger Enitan's life, which, at times is not completely false.

-Yet, the importance of religion to Mama Enitan is strong as she has lost her son to disease, suffers through a bad marriage and is subject to the dual pressure put on all the Nigerian women that result from colonization and sexist societal attitudes; she turns to religion as one would self-medicate with drugs, alcohol or sexual activity as an escape from reality.
+Yet, the importance of religion to Mama Enitan is strong as she has lost her son to disease, suffers through a bad marriage and is subject to the dual pressure put on all the Nigerian women that resulted from colonization and sexist societal attitudes; she turns to religion as one would self-medicate with drugs, alcohol or sexual activity as an escape from reality.